Eli8131/Senior_Thesis/README.md

 2) `Figures`: Contains all figures created by `zonal_avg.py`.

 ### All below folders/files are contained within `Velocity Filtering and KE Estimation` folder
+`inertial`:

+1) `eul_inert_new.py`: Used to filter around inertial frequency and estimate Eulerian KE.

+2) `lag_inertial_filtering.py`: Used to filter around inertial frequency and estimate Lagrangian KE.

+3) `Figures`: Eulerian, Lagrangian, and ratio figures for inertial KE.

+`LF`

+1) `butter_withmean.py`: Used to apply a lowpass filter to the Lagrangian velocities.

+2) `lag_LF_15m_stats2d.py`: Used to estimate KE and bin in 1/2 degree lat and lon bins from the output of `butter_withmean.py`.

+3) `eul_LF_eke_cw.py`: Used to filter Eulerian data around LF eddy kinetic energy and estimate the 'clockwise' energy.
+This is combined with the 'counterclockwise' energy to get the total.

+4) `eul_LF_mke_15m.py`: Used to filter Eulerian data around LF mean kinetic energy.
+This is combined with the EKE to get the total kinetic energy.

+5) `Figures`: Contains all LF EKE, MKE, and TKE figures.

+`SD_D`:

+1) `eul_wavelet_new_cc.py`: Used to apply a bandpass filter to the Eulerian velocities around the D and SD bands and estimate the 'clockwise' KE.
+This is combined with the 'counterclockwise' energy to get the total.

+2) `wavelet_0m_D_SD.py`: Used to apply a bandpass filter to the Lagrangian velocities around the D and SD bands and estimate the KE.

+3) `Figures`: Contains all SD and D figures.

+`unfiltered`:

+1) `eul_var.py`: Used to estimate unfiltered Eulerian KE.

+2) `var_density_0m.py`: Used to estimate the unfiltered Lagrangian KE.

+3) `Figures`: Contains all unfiltered figures.